 Action: Buy or borrow a charger and keep the device on and charging.

-Modern smartphone batteries aren’t great, so most of us have a day at best if we lose our devices before they run out of battery (you might have a little longer if it’s the iPhone 7 Plus).
+Modern smartphone batteries aren’t great, so most of us have a day at best if we lose our devices before they run out of battery.
 If it’s not charged, try holding the power button (a single button on the right-hand side) to see what happens.

 Provided the iPhone still works, the first thing you’ll need to do is charge it.
 If you don’t own an iPhone yourself, you’ll either need to borrow or buy a Lightning cable.
 You can pick up cheap Lightning cables for a few dollars, or alternatively some public spaces (like shopping centers) have “charge stations” that are free to use.